pavanpatil45/Auto-Spare-Parts-Management/README.md

 ### Installation
 * Install XAMPP
 * Clone the repository and move to the C:\xampp\htdocs
-* open PHPMyAdmin create new DB (spare_parts)
+* Open PHPMyAdmin create new DB (spare_parts)
-* import spare_parts.sql from this repo to newly created DB
+* Import spare_parts.sql from this repo. to newly created DB
 * Now you're all done! just open in browser - http://localhost/spare_parts_management

 ![Screenshot (135)](https://user-images.githubusercontent.com/47142604/99874514-a2f40f00-2c0e-11eb-8528-f8fa9a266723.png)